Karozabr/QuizTest/README.md

 # QuizTest
-Simple program for tests and quizes made o QT widgets
+Simple program for tests and quizes made on QT widgets